Home / The electricity interconnection across the Biscay Gulf

 https://www.entsoe.eu/Documents/TYNDP%20documents/Cost%20Benefit%20Analysis/2018-10-11-tyndp-cba-20.pdf

-The investment will come partially from the electricity bill, like all electric infrastructures, and partially from the European funds.
-As mentioned before, the project is profitable and its benefits will exceed its cost.
-It will help to make electric systems more efficient and it will allow the cheapest energy to circulate more easily.
-It is needed to invest today to get cleaner energy in the future.
+The investment will partly come from the electricity bill, as with all electrical infrastructures, and partly from European funds.
+As mentioned, the project is profitable, and its benefits will exceed its costs.
+It will help make electrical systems more efficient and allow cheaper energy to circulate more easily.
+It is necessary to invest today to obtain cleaner energy in the future.

 ABOUT HEALTH AND ENVIROMENTAL ASPECTS